killermann/samuel-killermann-curriculum-vitae/content/about/index.md

 It's generally hard to describe myself beyond that, because I do so many different things:

 - I'm an author of blogs, books, and chapters to books;
-- I doodle, illustrate, and design;
+- I doodle, illustrate, photograph, and design;
 - I'm a stand up comedian, speaker, and storyteller;
 - I code/develop all my own websites, full-stack;
 - I'm a facilitator and gender/sexuality educator;